 "Employers should all have an employee handbook and a hiring policy in place," Kaufman said.
 "This helps identify issues to avoid and serves as a legal shield to potential liability in the future."

-Hiring new employees means your business is thriving and that is a good thing.
-The wrong choice can cost you time, money, customers and credibility.
 Make the selection wisely to continue to pursue business growth while providing a positive work experience for the entire team.